-A full fee must be paid while the learner is absent or on holiday.
+A full fee must be paid even if a learner is absent or on holiday.

 The full monthly fee is payable from JANUARY TO DECEMBER.

-Those parents, who resign at the end of the school year (October for November), are still responsible for the full December fee.
+Those parents, who plan to resign at the end of the school year (October for November), will still be responsible for the full December fee.

 The extra-mural activities are excluded from the monthly fee.

-We offer 10% discount on the monthly fee if more than one child per family is enrolled.
+We offer a 5% discount on the monthly fee if more than one child per family is enrolled.
 (Discount is not applicable when it comes to extra-mural activities.)

 Half-day enrolment is from 6:30 – 14:00.
 If you need to leave your child later, please arrange with the office, and your account will reflect an afternoon fee of R60 per child per afternoon.

-We request that you verify your account details on a monthly basis.
+We request that you verify the details on your invoice monthly.

-*Concert fee only for Gr R and Gr RR learners.
-(Information letter in February).
+*Concert/graduation fee only for the Purple class (Information letter in February).

 The annual registration fee covers the cost of the following:

--educational games and equipment, sandpit toys, paints and other items for art
+-educational games and equipment, sandpit toys, sandpit sand, paints and other items for art projects